swcarpentry/training-course/_submissions/round-12/4/2015-04-02-fifth-meeting-for-round-12.md

         before starting the course.
 Would be a good test to see if people have the time, and hopefully would teach them a few of the work flows before starting.
--   Konrad Förstner (University of Würzburg)
+-   Konrad Forstner (University of Würzburg)
     -   I stumble in one of the discussed issue - previous knowledge (cut & paste in gui tools vs. cut & paste in the Shell) - should have taken care of this.